The Best Antivirus Software for Linux, Fully Tested on Our Office Network

 ClamAV

 ClamAV is a malware scanning tool that’s available on Linux, as well as Windows and macOS.
-ClamAV is able to detect tons of malware strains, including trojans, worms, and rootkits.
-It was also able to catch most of the malicious Linux files we put it up against in our tests.
+It can detect tons of malware strains, including trojans, worms, and rootkits.
+During our tests, it managed to catch over 97 percent of the malicious Linux files we put it up against.

 NordLayer